aegrodin/py_web/README.md

 # py_web

-tiny http server in Python
+Just a tiny http server in Python